zsolt-kali/phppgadmin-cf/README.md

 ## FAQ

-I'm getting the following error message, although the submitted credentials are correct
+I'm getting the following error message, although the submitted credentials are correct:
->> Attempt to connect with invalid server parameter, possibly someone is trying to hack your system."
+> Attempt to connect with invalid server parameter, possibly someone is trying to hack your system

 Try closing your HTTP session (clear your cookies or use a private browsing window) to flush your PHP session.
 It might be your previous attempts to log in are interferring.